On $\tau$-preconditioners for a quasi-compact difference scheme to Riesz fractional diffusion equations with variable coefficients: Numerical results

-Table \ref{table1} displays the errors, CPU times, and iterations obtained for one-sided and two-sided PGMRES solvers, considering different values of $\alpha_1$, $M$, and $N$.
-We observe that the related numerical results show that both the one-sided and two-sided PGMRES solvers have similar iterations.
-Moreover, irrespective of variations in parameters $\alpha_1$, $M$, and $N$, the one-sided PGMRES solver requires fewer preconditioning steps per iteration compared to the two-sided PGMRES solver, which results in reduced computational time (CPU) requirements reflected in the data and supported the theoretical results presented in Theorems \ref{GMRES} and \ref{one-sidethm}.
+Table \ref{table2} displays the errors, CPU times, and iterations obtained by SPGM, OPGM and TPGM, considering different values of $\alpha_1$, $M$, and $N$.
+The related results show both OPGM and TPGM have similar iteration numbers.
+Moreover, irrespective of variations in parameters $\alpha_1$, $M$, and $N$, OPGM requires fewer preconditioning steps per iteration compared to TPGM, which results in reduced CPU requirements reflected in the data and supported the theoretical results presented in Theorem \ref{GMRES} and Theorem \ref{one-sidethm}.